-David G Eller Chairman and Chief Executive Officer
+David G Eller Chairman, Co-Founder, and Chief Executive Officer

-Mr. Eller has served or is currently serving on many intellectual boards which include the Boards of Baylor College of Medicine, DuPont Pharmaceuticals Company – Europe, the Foundation for Biomedical Research, Rice University Energy & Environmental Systems Institute, Memorial Hermann Hospital, Texas Chamber of Commerce, Allied Bancshares, and First Interstate Bank, among others.
+Mr. Eller currently or previously served on numerous boards, some of which are the Boards of Baylor College of Medicine, Biowish Technologies, the Foundation for Biomedical Research, Rice University Energy & Environmental Systems Institute, Memorial Hermann Hospital, Texas Chamber of Commerce, and Allied Bancshares.

-Mr. Eller has received a number of prestigious awards and honors including the Medallion of Entrepreneurship, Beta Gamma Sigma National Entrepreneur of the Year Award, the Ernst & Young Entrepreneur of the Year Award, and the Enterprise Award for his work in the biotechnology and life science fields.
-He also received the Paul Harris Award from Rotary International and was the first person in the history of Texas A&M University to receive the title of Chairman Emeritus of the Texas A&M University System.
-In his honor, the David G. Eller Oceanography and Meteorology Building at Texas A&M University was named after him.
+He has received a number of awards and honors, including the Medallion of Entrepreneurship, Beta Gamma Sigma National Entrepreneur of the Year Award, the Ernst & Young Entrepreneur of the Year Award and the Enterprise Award for work in the biotechnology and life science fields.
+Other honors include receiving the Paul Harris Award from Rotary International, the first in the history of the University to receive the title of Chairman Emeritus of the Texas A&M University System and having a major research building on the Texas A&M University campus named in his honor.